covcom/304CEM/labs/04 Introduction to NodeJS/01 Introduction/README.md

 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.29.0/install.sh | bash
 ```

 After checking the current version, our next task is to list all the versions we can install and install the latest version.
-As of writing (October 2015) the latest version was v4.2.1.
+As of writing (November 2015) the latest version was v5.1.0.
 Finally we check that we are now using the latest version.
 ```
 node -v
   v0.10.35
 nvm list-remote
-nvm install 4.2.1
+nvm install 5.1.0
 node -v
-  v4.2.1
+  v5.1.0
 ```
 Try closing the current terminal window and opening another one.
 If you check the current version on Node you will see that it has reverted back to the previously installed one!
 This is because the old version is flagged as the _default_.
 To fix this we need to set our new version as default.
 ```